VEGAS DINING NEWS: Strip Casino Sued for TV Star’s Death, NFL Star Fumbles, New Use for ‘Pillars of Sadness’?

 Put a Fork in Emmitt’s Steakhouse

-Emmitt’s Steakhouse, the embattled restaurant venture backed by NFL Hall of Famer Emmitt Smith, has reportedly shut its doors after operating for less than two years at Las Vegas Strip’s Fashion Show Mall.
+Emmitt’s Steakhouse, the embattled restaurant venture backed by NFL Hall of Famer Emmitt Smith, has reportedly shut its doors after operating for a year and a half in the Las Vegas Strip’s Fashion Show Mall.

 According to multiple reports, a notice posted on the front entrance stated that the locks were changed due to a “delinquent payment of rent” totaling $407,730.99 owed to mall owner Brookfield Properties.